-EF-Tu is one of the most abundant bacterial proteins and acts in Arabidopsis thaliana (hereafter, Arabidopsis) as a very potent PAMP9.
-Arabidopsis recognizes the Nterminus of the protein and specifically the N-acetylated peptide comprising the first 18 amino acids of EF-Tu, called elf18.
-EF-Tu is recognized by EF-TU RECEPTOR (EFR), a Brassicaceae-specific10.
-EFR is related to FLA-GELLIN SENSING 2 (FLS2), the receptor for the flagellinderived PAMP flg22, and belongs to the leucine-rich repeat receptor kinase (LRR-RK) XII sub-family.
-Elf18
+EF-Tu is one of the most abundant bacterial proteins and acts in Arabidopsis thaliana (hereafter, Arabidopsis) as a very potent PAMP (Kunze et al., 2004).
+Arabidopsis recognizes the N-terminus of the protein and specifically the N-acetylated peptide comprising the first 18 amino acids of EF-Tu, called elf18.
+EF-Tu is recognized by EF-TU RECEPTOR (EFR), a Brassicaceae-specific PRR (Zipfel et al., 2006).
+EFR is related to FLAGELLIN SENSING 2 (FLS2), the receptor for the flagellin-derived PAMP flg22, and belongs to the leucine-rich repeat receptor kinase (LRR-RK) XII sub-family.
+Elf18 perception by EFR is specific to the Brassicaceae family.
+However, expression of the Arabidopsis EFR gene in Nicotiana benthamiana and in tomato conferred elf18 responsiveness and increased anti-bacterial resistance to these species, indicating that the downstream elements of PRR activation are conserved between Arabidopsis and other plants (Lacombe et al. 2010; Kunwar et al., 2018).
+Moreover, expression of EFR has been also reported to increase resistance to bacterial diseases in other plants such as Medicago truncatula (Pfeilmeier et al., 2019), potato (Boschi et al., 2017), rice (Schwessinger et al., 2015; Lu et al., 2014), and wheat (Schoonbeek et al., 2015).